 Finding: Complies as Proposed.
-The proposal would allow a wider variety of residential units in more configurations including detached cottages and duplexes in the low-density zones, additional options for townhouses and multiplex residential in the medium-density zones, and allowing townhomes and other unit types beyond apartments in the high-density zone.
-This proposal does not amend the zoning map, however, existing medium and high density zones within the city limits are generally located closer to transit corridors and roads with better bicycle access, which would provide improved walking and bicycle access to nearby amenities.
-All three adopted concept plans for Park Place, South End, and

-Beavercreek Road have been conceptually designed to result in vibrant, walkable, amenity-rich neighborhoods with active community centers.
+The proposal would allow a wider variety of residential units in more configurations including detached cottages and duplexes in the low-density zones, additional options for townhouses and multiplex residential in the medium density zones, and allowing townhomes and other unit types beyond apartments in the high-density zone.
+This proposal does not amend the zoning map, however, existing medium and high-density zones within the city limits are generally located closer to transit corridors and roads with better bicycle access, which would provide improved walking and bicycle access to nearby amenities.
+All three adopted concept plans for Park Place, South End, and Beavercreek Road have been conceptually designed to result in vibrant, walkable, amenity-rich neighborhoods with active community centers.
 The additional housing choices that this proposal would allow, particularly for medium and high density residential and mixed use zones in the concept plan areas, would further serve to implement the Comprehensive Plan designations and concept plans for these areas.
+A minimum residential density requirement of 17.4 units per acre is proposed for the MUC Mixed Use Corridor, MUD Mixed Use Downtown, and High-Density Residential Districts.